dcortesbcn-crypto/anateus-pleo/README.md

-We don't have to focus on the complexity of the Payment Provider, even when a real payment provider usually has an asynchronous way to respond for example webhooks or you have to ask them recurrently the status of your transaction.
+We don't have to focus on the complexity of the Payment Provider, even when a real payment provider usually has an asynchronous way to respond for example webhooks, or you have to ask them recurrently the status of your transaction.

-We will assume that the customer has already configured correctly a valid payment provider for his region and we have a provider key that relates this customer with the provider where all the payment information is stored (if it was via credit card the number, expiration date, CVV...)
+We will assume that the customer has already configured correctly a valid payment provider for his region, and we have a provider key that relates this customer with the provider where all the payment information is stored (if it was via credit card the number, expiration date, CVV...)